dzenbot/NSManagedObjectContext-Hydrate/README.md

 ```

 ### Sample project
 Take a look into the sample project.
-Everything is there.
+Everything is there.<br>
-Enjoy and collaborate if you feel this library could be even better.
+Enjoy and collaborate if you feel this library could be improved.
 (Check the to-do list)

 ## To-Do's
 - Multiple-hydrations at a time (Gran Central Dispatch or NSOperationQueue)